tapanther/Tritan/docs/CultOfFive.md

 - *Anointment and Coronation (of the Monarch of Blackpoint)* :

     The holiest ceremony within the Kingdom, the Anointment and Coronation establishes for all to see the divine right of the monarch to rule.
-The coronation is performed by the Primate of [Blackpoint][Blackpoint (City)] within a fortnite of the death of the previous monarch.
+The coronation is performed by the Primate of [Blackpoint][Blackpoint] within a fortnite of the death of the previous monarch.
 In theory, the Crown has no authority unless the Anointment has been performed, though no Primate to date has dared to test this theory.